Kamal Kumbhar

-Kamal Kumbhar is an Indian social entrepreneur, “serial entrepreneur”.
-She is the founder of Kamal Poultry and Ekta Producer Company.
+Kamal Kumbhar is an Indian social entrepreneur and founder of Kamal Poultry and Ekta Producer Company.
+She was awarded the Nari Shakti Puraskar, India's highest civilian honor for women, in 2021 for her contributions to promoting women's entrepreneurship in the field of animal husbandry.

 Early life

 Kamal Kumbhar was born in Osmanabad, Maharashtra to a daily-wage labourer.
 She lived in poverty and grew up without access to education.
 She married at a young age and after that failed, she was financially vulnerable.